Primulinus/tensorflow-opt/README.md

 CUDNN is also required.
 It can be downloaded here: https://developer.nvidia.com/cudnn

-The exactly file you want is `cudnn-9.0-linux-x64-v7.tgz`
+The exact file you want is `cudnn-9.0-linux-x64-v7.tgz`

 ```sh
 tar xzf cudnn-9.1-linux-x64-v7.tgz